Day Hikes In Yosemite

 #2 Half Dome (Vernal Falls; 1.5 miles and Nevada Falls; 2.5 miles) Go Here

 People insist on calling this a day-hike, but I disagree.
 It is very long, (8 miles one way to the top of Half Dome) very steep and uphill every step of the way.
 But, for those who insist on doing it, here's what you can expect.
+Half Dome has a permit system; all permits for 2011 have been taken!!

 For truly religion-changing vistas atop Half Dome, and for the incredibly demanding and unique physical challenge it entails, I rank this one #2.
 It stops short of being #1 due to this trail's extreme physical demands.
 I've never spoken with anyone who completed the hike in one day that wasn't totally 100% exhausted when they got back, and vowed never again, and generally regretted going.
 It kicked my a** just going from Little Yosemite Valley.